mthussain1234/github_virtualisation_tech221/readme.md

 ![1520187193360](https://user-images.githubusercontent.com/129314018/232506903-be77be8f-a895-4ba1-b20d-ee64144d615f.jpg)

-* Collaboration and effective communication across teams are essential to avoiding misunderstandings and enhancing the calibre of software.
+* Effective communication across teams are essential to avoiding misunderstandings and enhancing the calibre of software.

 * Collaboration: An environment that values cooperation and shared accountability in order to improve all facets of the software delivery lifecycle.